weinoose/FormulaPython/README.md

 * 20/07/2023 — v1.15 — In-game bugs about timing of pit-stops have been fixed.
 * 20/07/2023 — v1.16 — In-game bugs about variation of mechanical issues have been cleared.
 * 20/07/2023 — v1.17 — In-game bugs have been cleared.
-* Feature — v1.18 — The developer is working on the 8th minor update based on lap time priority when the same lap times occur by different drivers in sessions.
+* 22/07/2023 — v1.18 — In-game bugs have been cleared.
-* Feature — v2.0 — The developer is working on 1st major update based on improved driver traits and impacts.
+* Next — v1.19 — The developer is working on the 8th minor update based on lap time priority when the same lap times occur by different drivers in sessions.
-* Feature — v3.0 — The developer is working on 2nd major update based on improved track positions for vehicles during the race.
+* Next — v3.0 — The developer is working on 1st major update based on improved track positions for vehicles during the race.